4 TechCrunch writers bought the iPhone X. Here are our thoughts

 The animoji are great, but now I want anibitmoji, ya know?
 Anyway, the Face ID works like magic and I love it.

 The camera lives up to the hype, too.
-Hi-res, high quality.
+Hi-res, high-quality.
 I took a pic of my living room against the window and the light and color still balanced well.
 Nice touch!

-One thing I would like to skip is the need to swipe up after the phone ID’s your face.
+One thing I would like to skip is the need to swipe up after the phone IDs your face.
 The swiping takes some getting used to and there’s a lot of swiping with this phone.
 Why not just ID my face and let me in?

-And Darrell Etherington, who reserved the phone for pick-up in store first thing Friday morning so he could check out the launch day hype in person.
+And Darrell Etherington, who reserved the phone for pick-up in-store first thing Friday morning so he could check out the launch-day hype in person:

 This iPhone replaces the iPhone 8 Plus I had been using (which is now on its way to a new home with my dad).
 It’s already a huge step-up from the Plus line for me just because of the size, since it’s a lot smaller without sacrificing much screen real estate.